 Step 4: Choose Privacy Settings for your WordPress Site

 The fourth step is quite simple.
-You can either choose to protect your details associated with your domain name from being made public.
+You can either choose to protect the details associated with your domain name from being made public.
 Of course, this is highly recommended.
 Even if your details aren’t sensitive, making your details public can have incredibly annoying consequences.

 Later you can also look into adding additional security features to your WordPress site, either with external hosting or extra security plugins.

-It’s also worth noting at this point, it’s also worth noting that you should be conscious of the security implications of any other features to your site.
+It’s also worth noting at this point; it’s also worth noting that you should be conscious of the security implications of any other features to your site.
 For instance, if you implement an email signup form, it’s crucial that this is GDPR compliant.